 Tips for Choosing the Best Ingredients

-- For the smothering sauce, choose high-quality broth or even homemade stock for a richer flavor.
+- For the sauce, use good quality broth or even homemade stock for a richer taste.

-- Consider organic ingredients for the best taste and health benefits.
+- Consider organic ingrediants for better flavor and health benefits.

 Equipment Needed

-- Frying Pan or Skillet: Ideal for searing the chicken wings to achieve that crispy texture.
+- Frying Pan or Skillet: Good for frying wings till they get that golden crisp.

-- Baking Dish: Useful if you choose to bake the wings instead of frying them.
+- Baking Dish: If you prefer to bake the wings instead of frying.

-- Mixing Bowls: For preparing marinades and sauces.
+- Mixing Bowls: For mixing marinades and sauces.

-- Spatula or Tongs: Helpful for flipping and transferring the wings without damaging them.
+- Spatula or Tongs: For flipping and moving wings without breaking them.

 Step-by-Step Directions